dellytools/delly/README.md

 FAQ
 ---
-* What about inversions and translocations?
+* What about translocations?
-Not yet supported in DELLY v0.1.1.
+Not yet supported in DELLY v0.1.2.
 Please use the old single sample DELLY version available [here](http://www.embl.de/~rausch/delly.html).

 * What is the smallest SV size DELLY can call?
 This depends on the sharpness of the insert size distribution.
 For an insert size of 200-300bp with a 20-30bp standard deviation, DELLY starts to call reliable SVs >=300bp.